 The amalgamation was so smooth that one cannot help wondering whether it had not been agreed upon from the time of Nightingale’s purchase of the Hunterdon Democrat.”

-The Hunterdon County Democrat came to be the primary newspaper for supporters of the Democratic party, not just for the Flemington area, but the whole of Hunterdon County, just as The Hunterdon Republican had been for the Republicans since its inception.
-However, The Republican was somewhat handicapped by the fact that in the 19th century, the county was strongly Democratic.
-As Schmidt observed that it was as strongly dominant in the county as the Republicans had become when he was writing in the 1960s.
-But The Hunterdon Republican carried on as the principal opposition newspaper to The Democrat, and did not succumb until 1953.
+The Hunterdon County Democrat came to be the primary newspaper for supporters of the Democratic party, not just for the Flemington area, but the whole of Hunterdon County, just as the Hunterdon Republican had been for the Republicans since its inception.
+However, the Republican was somewhat handicapped by the fact that in the 19th century, the county was strongly Democratic.
+As Schmidt observed, it was as strongly dominant in the county as the Republicans had become when he was writing in the 1960s.
+But the Hunterdon Republican carried on as the principal opposition newspaper to the Democrat, and did not succumb until 1953.
 The Hunterdon County Democrat thrived during the years when all newspapers thrived, but as history continually demonstrates, times change.
-It has been a sad experience witnessing the demise of newspapers in general, and the decline of The Democrat in particular.
+It has been a sad experience witnessing the demise of newspapers in general, and the decline of the Democrat in particular.
 As far as coverage of local and county politics is concerned, it is nothing close to the newspaper it once was.
-And not all that long ago, The Lambertville Beacon, the most reliable and beloved of local papers in the southern part of the county, was terminated by its parent company.
+And not all that long ago, the Lambertville Beacon, the most reliable and beloved of local papers in the southern part of the county, was terminated by its parent company.

 We cannot blame the newspaper owners.
 They do not act out of malice, but by necessity.
 Readers have changed their habits and advertisers have followed them to the internet.
 Until some new business model emerges that can support good local reporters, our ability to understand the important issues facing our communities will continue to suffer.